-In this tutorial I will tell you how to calculation roots of a quadratic equation using LabView.
-Quadratic roots calculation is one of the most easiest but hectic task near me.
-In this tutorial I will help you design a VI that will take input as the coefficients of a quadratic equation and at the output; it will return you with the roots of the equation you gave as input.
-At the end of the tutorial you are provided with an exercise to do it by yourself, and in the next tutorials I will assume that you have done those exercises and I will not explain the concept regarding them.
+In this tutorial, we will learn how to calculate the roots of a quadratic equation using LabView.
+Quadratic root calculation is one of the easiest but most hectic tasks, in our opinion.
+In this tutorial, we will try to design a VI that takes the coefficients of a quadratic equation as inputs.
+After processing, it will display the roots of the equation at the output.
+At the end of the tutorial, we have provided an exercise for you to do on your own, and in the next tutorials, we will assume that you have done those exercises and not explain the concept regarding them.

-- I will now help you design a VI that will take three co-efficient of a quadratic equation as an input and at the output return the roots of the equation.
-Create a VI as I have explained in tutorial 1 and save it for future use.
-On the front panel click right and from the Control palette select numeric and then select control as shown in the figure below,
+We will now design a VI that takes the three coefficients of a quadratic equation as an input.
+It will return the roots of the equation as output.
+Create a VI as I have explained in Tutorial 1, and save it for future use.
+On the front panel, press right-click, and from the Control Palette, select Numeric, and then select Control, as shown in the figure below.

 Figure 1: Numeric control placement